-We are now running a LinkedIn Lead Generation campaign for OnLife, a New-Gen travel platform that has a special focus on providing its users with 100% honest and trustworthy reviews to the places all over the world.
+This Case Study will showcase a LinkedIn Lead Generation campaign we implemented for OnLife, a New-Gen travel platform that has a special focus on providing its users with 100% honest and trustworthy reviews to the places all over the world.
 The platform is blockchain-powered, which enables developers to create a whole ecosystem including social network, payment system, review platform, and even a business networking platform.

 When creating a profile, we have considered all the guidelines in order to make it both attractive and SEO-efficient.